 - limit untreated impervious area to a maximum of 13% of the watershed;

 - retain at least 40% of the watershed in forest; and

 - ensure the presence of a 100-foot forest buffer along a minimum of 65% of the waterway(s) draining the watershed.

-How would we apply the Kid-Safe Waters Goal?
+How would we apply the Child Safe & Friendly Waters Goal?

 Well, in our home state of Maryland we have an innovative form of stormwater management known as Environmental Site Design (ESD).
 Through ESD those wishing to develop the land are supposed to submit plans showing they’ve minimized forest loss and impervious area while demonstrating that all impervious surface runoff will be treated with highly-effective BMPs, such as that pictured below.